How to Make Decisions using the Kepner Tregoe Decision Analysis

 Operational Objectives (Wants):

-• High Rating: Maximize staying at a hotel with a great rating
+- High Rating: Maximize staying at a hotel with an excellent rating

-• Close to Beach: Minimize the distance (miles) between the hotel and the beach
+- Close to the Beach: Minimize the distance (miles) between the hotel and the beach

-• Close to Boardwalk: Minimize the distance (blocks) between the hotel and the main boardwalk
+- Close to the Boardwalk: Minimize the distance (blocks) between the hotel and the main boardwalk

 Constraints (Limits):